BeRMaNyA/minesweeper-api/README.md

 ## Running the app

-If you only need to run the app server:
+Don't forget to edit the `.env` file.

 ```
 $ rackup -p 3000